Stainless Steel Pressure Vessel Fabricators & Manufacturers

-It is safe to assume that the most famous stainless steel pressure vessel that we know today is a test module which is fabricated by SpaceX for their BFS space ship.
+It is safe to assume that the most famous stainless steel pressure vessel that we know today is a test module that is fabricated by SpaceX for their BFS space ship.
 That is correct, the rocket is the pressure vessel as it designed to contain normal atmospheric pressure of 1 bar within (very loose interpretation here).
 That is fascinating as we always think of space as an extremely harsh environment.
 Some of those ships are not even welded.
-In our cars, we have fabricated aluminium pressure vessels within internal combustion engine that pressurise to around 150 bar during ignition or have relatively small pressure vessel that we send to Mariana trench where the pressure is over 1000 bar.
-If you would try to swim out there without any protection from the pressure vessel, every square centimeter of your body would experience little over 1000 kg of pressure.
+In our cars, we have fabricated aluminium pressure vessels within the internal combustion engine that pressurise to around 150 bar during ignition or have a relatively small pressure vessel that we send to Mariana trench where the pressure is over 1000 bar.
+If you would try to swim out there without any protection from the pressure vessel, every square centimeter of your body would experience a little over 1000 kg of pressure.

 When it comes to pressure vessel manufacturing, size really matters.
 The larger they are, the less pressure they can hold due to an increase in surface area.
-Design and build of any pressure vessel, stainless, steel or aluminium is a compromise.
-It is a balanced equation based on application requirements and physical properties of manufacturing materials.
+Design and build of any pressure vessel, stainless, steel, or aluminium is a compromise.
+It is a balanced equation based on application requirements and the physical properties of manufacturing materials.
 The very same stainless steel pressure vessel that can go to space would be crushed if used in an underwater application.
-Even if you fabricate aluminium pressure vessel that is capable to be used underwater it would be too heavy to fly despite aluminium being around 60% lighter then Stainless.
+Even if you fabricate aluminium pressure vessel that is capable to be used underwater it would be too heavy to fly despite aluminium being around 60% lighter than Stainless.
 The difference in operating pressures is huge.

-Testing of pressure vessels.
+Testing of Pressure Vessels